leandrocp/mdex/guides/streaming.md

 elixir examples/streaming.exs
 ```

 The URL defaults to the raw MDEx README on GitHub.
-The example splits large
+The example accepts public
+HTTP(S) URLs, validates every redirect, and enforces the body-size limit before
-network reads into 64-byte chunks so updates stay visible.
-The controls include
+chunks enter the paced pipeline.
+It splits large network reads into 64-byte
+chunks so updates stay visible.
+The controls include a delay of up to 1000 ms
-a delay of up to 1000 ms and optional auto-scroll.
+and optional auto-scroll.

 Lumis highlights partial code fences.
 The page also shows source counts, MDEx
 updates, DOM chunks, and current and peak memory for the producer and LiveView